inmanta/pytest-inmanta-lsm/README.md

                         The environment to use on the remote server (is created if it doesn't exist) (overrides INMANTA_LSM_ENVIRONMENT,
                         defaults to 719c7ad5-6657-444b-b536-a27174cb7498)
-  --lsm-host=LSM_HOST   Remote orchestrator to use for the remote_inmanta
+  --lsm-host=LSM_HOST   IP address or domain name of the remote orchestrator api we
-                        fixture (overrides INMANTA_LSM_HOST, defaults to
+                        wish to use in our test.
+It will be picked up and used by the remote_orchestrator fixture.
+This is also the default remote hostname, if it is not specified in the --lsm-rh option.
-                        127.0.0.1)
+                        (overrides INMANTA_LSM_HOST, defaults to 127.0.0.1)
   --lsm-no-clean        Don't cleanup the orchestrator after tests (for
                         debugging purposes) (overrides INMANTA_LSM_NO_CLEAN,
                         defaults to False)